-This agreement is entered into this day of , 202 between , hereinafter referred to a as student, and the MCJVSD, hereinafter referred to as district.
-The purpose of this agree ement is to provide network (electronic mail and electronic bulletin board) and Internet access, hereinafter referred to as network for educational purposes to the student.
-As such, this acce ss will: (1) Assist in the collaborative exchange of information, (2) Facilitate personal gro owth in the use of technology, and (3) Enhance information gatl nering and communication skills.
+day of , 202

+, hereinafter referred to as s student, and the

+The purpose of this agree ment is to provide

+board) and Internet access, I nereinafter referred

+student.
+As such, this acces ss will: (1) Assist in

+nering and communication s kills.

+- /